cambridge-collection/dl-loading-ui/README.md

 ### Example Data

-The database can be populated with sample users and workspaces by executing [example_data.sql].
+The database can be populated with sample users and workspaces by executing [example_user_data.sql].

-[example_data.sql]: src/main/docs/example_data.sql
+[example_user_data.sql]: src/main/docs/example_data.sql

 ## Docker Compose